laurabpaulsen/assignment-2-image-classification/README.md

 - F1-score
 - Support

-A logistic reggression classifier and a neural network classifier were trained and tested on the Cifar10 dataset.
+A logistic regression classifier and a neural network classifier were trained and tested on the Cifar10 dataset.

 The logistic regression classifier was trained specifying the following parameters:
 * No regularization